clap-rs/clap-book/src/ch01-02-rwc.md

 # Meet rwc

-Now that we've discussed the common components of a command line program in a high level and abstract manner, we can get down to the gory details and what most consier the fun part!
+Now that we've discussed the common components of a command line program in a high level and abstract manner, we can get down to the gory details and what most consider the fun part!

 Implementation!

-The `wc` program was picked because it's simple enough to actually build while focusing on the compents instead of being overwhelmed by the complexities of what it's trying to do, but also deals with enough of the common components that it'll be a great example.
+The `wc` program was picked because it's simple enough to actually build while focusing on the components instead of being overwhelmed by the complexities of what it's trying to do, but also deals with enough of the common components that it'll be a great example.

 Since we won't be dealing with any sort of interface (yet), we'll use a static file `lorem.txt` as